Last modified: March 23, 2026

 Gaussian Interpolation

-In essence, Gaussian interpolation is a variant of Newton’s divided difference interpolation but employs a "central" reference point and finite differences structured around a central node.
-By choosing a midpoint as a reference and using appropriately shifted indices, Gaussian interpolation formulas often yield more stable and accurate approximations for values near the center of the data set.
+In essence, it is a re-indexing of Newton’s finite-difference interpolation that uses a “central” reference node and differences arranged symmetrically around it.
+By choosing the midpoint as the origin and shifting indices accordingly, the resulting formulas often produce more stable and accurate approximations for values near the centre of the data set.

 Imagine you have a set of equally spaced points and corresponding function values: